 On June 2, 2020, the United States deported Iranian scientist Sirous Asgari back to Iran.
 Dr. Asgari was indicted in 2016 on charges of stealing trade secrets related to research he had done at Case Western Reserve University in 2012 and 2013.
 In November 2019, U.S. District Court Judge James Gwin ruled that the government’s evidence against Asgari was insufficient and dismissed the charges.
 But he remained in custody awaiting deportation.
 Issues with his passport and the limited availability of flights due to COVID-19 delayed his return to Iran.

-On June 16, U.S. Special Representative for Iran Brian Hook said that he hoped for further prisoner exchanges.
-“We’d love to have an in person meeting to have a consular dialogue so that we can move faster than we have,” he at a virtual event hosted by the Council on Foreign Relations.
+U.S. Special Representative for Iran Brian Hook said that he hoped for further prisoner exchanges.
+“We’d love to have an in person meeting to have a consular dialogue so that we can move faster than we have,” he said on June 16.
 He added that President Trump "would like to get to the negotiating table" to discuss a range of issues.

-As of January 2021, at least three Americans were held in Iran.
+As of October 2021, at least four Americans were held in Iran.
 The following are profiles of Americans detained or missing in Iran and Iranians detained by the United States.
 The profiles are arranged by when the individuals were first detained, with the most recent cases first.

 Americans Detained in Iran

-Sharghi and his wife, Amidi Shargi, were born in Iran but left as children.
-Emad Sharghi completed his higher education in the United States.
+Shargi and his wife, Amidi Shargi, were born in Iran but left as children.
+Emad Shargi completed his higher education in the United States.
 He received an undergraduate degree from the University of Maryland and a master’s degree from George Washington University.
-He worked in the plastics materials industry and later at a company in Abu Dhabi leasing and selling private airplanes.
-He and his wife moved back to Iran in 2017, after their youngest child left home for college.
+He previously worked in the plastics industry supplying plastics for water bottles and later at a company in Abu Dhabi leasing and selling private airplanes.
+He and his wife went to Iran in 2017, after their youngest child left home for college.
 At the time of his arrest in April 2018, he had just started working for the Dutch division of Sarava Holding, a tech investment company.